Nebraska House of Representatives

-The Nebraska House of Representatives was the lower house of the Nebraska Legislature during the days when Nebraska was a territory from 1854 to 1867 and then as a state from 1867 to 1936.
+The Nebraska House of Representatives was the lower house of the Nebraska Legislature during the time when Nebraska was a territory from 1854 to 1867 and then as a state from 1867 to 1936.
 In 1934, Nebraska voters amended the Nebraska Constitution to reconfigure the Nebraska Legislature to a unicameral system.
 This system became effective for the 1937 legislative session.
 In 1854, as the territorial lower house, it had 26 members; in 1858, this number was raised to 39 members.
 The second state constitution in 1875 limited membership in the House at 100 members, a limit which would be filled by 1881.
 The last representatives were elected to a two-year term in 1934 and began their service with the final legislative session in 1935.